 Portfolio Margin Loans

-An additional benefit of portfolio margin loans that these loans do not show up on your credit report.
-There are also no fees other than the interest paid, which some other lines of credit require.
+An additional benefit of portfolio margin loans is that these loans do not show up on your credit report.
+There are also no fees other than the interest paid.

 Personal Line of Credit